Swift-Teacher/MyResume/README.md

     3. Add your resume to your project by dragging it into Project Navigator under the assets.xcassets folder.
 “Copy files if needed” and “Folder references” must be selected as show below.
         *See screenshot in pdf file.*
     4. Break the connection from the Experience button to the Experience screen by clicking on the segue that connects the Home Screen to the Experience screen and then delete that arrow.
-    5. From the Object Library add a View Controller in Main Storyboard.
+    5. Open the Object Library add a View Controller in Main Storyboard.
     6. Create a Show segue from the Experience button to the new View Controller.
     7. Add a new Cocoa Touch Class file to your project.
 File > New > File > Cocoa Touch Class and click “Next”.
 Set your new file to be a subclass of UIViewController and name your file ResumeViewController and click “Create”.
     8. Switch back to Main.storyboard.
 Select your newest View Controller.
 Click the Identity Inspector in the Inspector Pane.
 In the top section, Custom Class, start typing Resume and then hit return once autocomplete fills in the name ResumeViewController (you will probably only have to type “Re” and then you will see ResumeViewController in the box.
-Hit return.
     9. At the very top of ResumeViewController.swift file above the import UIKit statement, add this statement:
     ```swift
     import PDFKit